BOILERPLATE VS VIBE CODING

 Production from day one

-CI/CD, testing setup, linting, type checking — the infrastructure that separates prototypes from products ships pre-configured.
-No 'we'll add tests later' that never happens.
+CI/CD, testing setup, linting, type checking.
+The infrastructure that separates prototypes from products ships pre-configured.
+No “we’ll add tests later” that never happens.

 Time to differentiation

-Instead of spending weeks on commodity features, you start building what makes your product unique on day one.
+Instead of weeks on commodity features, you start building what makes your product unique on day one.
 Every hour not spent on auth is an hour spent on your actual value proposition.

 Compounding value